 - Speed control – When it comes to the basics, controlling the speed of your vehicle is one of them when it comes to driving defensively.
 Know that you need not be conscious if other cars may pass you too often.
-Don’t go too slow or too fast and in driver’s ed.
-You know exactly how to do this at the right time like in going around corners for example.
-When it comes to icy roads or slippery roads, all vehicles slow down due to the amount of time it takes to stop during these conditions and it prevents your car from skidding.
+Don’t go too slow or fast in driver’s ed.
+You know exactly how to do this at the right time, like going around corners.
+When it comes to icy roads or slippery roads, all vehicles slow down due to the amount of time it takes to stop during these conditions, and it prevents your car from skidding.
 Keep in mind as well that while there are speed limits.
 It doesn’t always agree with the weather.
 Snowy days are the best examples of this.

 - Don’t be too trusting – When it comes to the road, the different personalities are there, and different road users are too.
-It would take some time to be good at expecting the unexpected but for starters, anticipate the mistakes that other drivers might make so you can avoid getting into an accident.
-Be aware of the other road users too like pedestrians and cyclists.
+It would take some time to be good at expecting the unexpected, but for starters, anticipate the mistakes that other drivers might make so you can avoid getting into an accident.
+Be aware of other road users, like pedestrians and cyclists.

-- Always be aware of your surroundings and stay alert – Mental alertness and being extra aware of your surroundings are great things to have when you are driving.
-In driver’s ed, you always have to check your mirrors and this contributes to the awareness of what is happening around you.
+- Always be aware of your surroundings and stay alert – Mental alertness and being extra aware of your surroundings are great things to have when driving.
+In driver’s ed, you always have to check your mirrors, which contributes to the awareness of what is happening around you.
 So, we discourage using phones.

 Tips from Experienced Drivers for Driver’s Education

 There is so much value in getting an education from a trained professional.
-Your teenager gets the correct and updated information when it comes to driving regulations in your state.
-This increases the safety of the new driver and is especially helpful as it increases the necessary knowledge when driving in different situations that may present themselves when they are on the road alone and without you.
+Your teenager gets the correct and updated information regarding driving regulations in your state.
+This increases the new driver’s safety and is especially helpful as it increases the necessary knowledge when driving in different situations that may present themselves when they are on the road alone and without you.

 Extra bucks for the extra mile on safety, a driver’s education course is the first step you should sign your teenager in to ease them into becoming responsible drivers.
-It is of great value to imbibe in them good driving habits at the onset to give them a sense that while this is an exciting time, it is something that is serious.
-They learn at their own pace in a safe environment where they can ask questions and be guided accordingly.
+It is of great value to imbibe good driving habits at the onset to give them a sense that while this is an exciting time, it is serious.
+They learn at their own pace in a safe environment where they can ask questions and be guided.

 We’re here to help

-We hope we helped you out regarding the benefits of drivers ed for young drivers!
+We hope we helped you with the benefits of driver’s ed for young drivers!